Neile Adams

-Ruby Neilam Salvador "Neile" Adams (born July 10, 1932) is a Filipina American actress, singer, and dancer who made more than 20 appearances in films and television series from 1952 to 1991.
+Maria Ruby Neilam Arrastia y Salvador (born July 10, 1932), known as Neile Adams, is a Filipina-American actress, singer, and dancer who made more than 20 appearances in films and television series between 1952 and 1991.

 Early life and family

-Adams was born in Manila on July 10, 1932, daughter of José Arrastia of Asian descent.
-Her half-sister was Maria Beatriz Arrastia y Reinares, mother of socialite Isabel Preysler, mother of Enrique Iglesias and Julio Iglesias Jr. She reportedly never met her father.
+Adams was born in Manila, of Chinese, Japanese, Mongolian, Polynesian, Spanish Basque, English, and German descent, on July 10, 1932, the daughter of José Arrastia, of Eurasian descent.
+Her half-sister was Maria Beatriz Arrastia y Reinares, mother of socialite and television host Isabel Preysler, who in turn was the mother of Enrique Iglesias and Julio Iglesias Jr. She reportedly never met her father.
 Her mother, Carmen "Miami" Salvador, was a hula dancer of Spanish and German descent.

 In her early teens, during the Japanese army's occupation of Manila during World War II, Adams became a spy for the Philippine resistance, carrying messages between guerrilla groups.
 She later was wounded by shrapnel during the Allied liberation of the island.
 She moved to the United States in 1948 and attended Rosemary Hall, a private school in Connecticut.
 She then went to New York to study dancing where she got a scholarship at the Katherine Dunham School of Dance.
 To avoid typecasting because of her name, she became known as Neile Adams.